Zorya: Etymology

 The Slavic word zora "dawn, aurora" (from Proto-Slavic *zořà), and its variants, comes from the same root as the Slavic word zrěti ("to see, observe", from PS *zьrěti), which originally may have meant "shine".
 The word zara may have originated under the influence of the word žar "heat" (PS *žarь).
 PS *zořà comes from the Proto-Balto-Slavic *źoriˀ (cf. Lithuanian žarà, žarijà), the etymology of the root is unclear.

 Comparative mythology

 The Proto-Indo-European reconstructed goddess of the dawn is *H₂éwsōs.
 Her name was reconstructed using a comparative method on the basis of the names of Indo-European goddesses of the dawn, e.g. Greek Eos, Roman Aurora, or Vedic Ushas; similarly, on the basis of the common features of the goddesses of the dawn, the features of the Proto-Indo-European goddess were also reconstructed.

-Although the Zorya cult is only attested in folklore, its roots go back to Indo-European antiquity, and the Zorya herself manifests most of *H₂éwsōs characteristics.
+Although the Zorya cult is only attested in folklore, its roots may go back to Indo-European antiquity, and the Zorya herself manifests most of *H₂éwsōs characteristics.
 Zorya shares the following characteristics with most goddesses of the dawn: